zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 | accumulator size             | 7     |

 {% hint style="info" %}
-The torch QAT training loop is the same as the standard floating point training loop, but hyperparameters such as learning rate might need to be adjusted.
+The PyTorch QAT training loop is the same as the standard floating point training loop, but hyperparameters such as learning rate might need to be adjusted.
 {% endhint %}

 {% hint style="info" %}